St George's Shopping Centre (Preston): History

 The shopping centre opened in November 1964, as St George's Shopping Centre.
 It was originally an open air centre, and was roofed over during refurbishment in 1981.
 It was further refurbished in 1999.
-In May 2004, when The Mall Company took over the centre, they were greeted with an ageing shopping centre.
+In May 2004, when The Mall Fund took over the centre, they were greeted with an ageing shopping centre.

 The shopping centre was rebranded as The Mall, and a massive development scheme was planned.
 Small stalls, main shops, cafes, restaurants, toilets, and escalators were overhauled.

 The introduction of television screens in the shopping centre has given information and news to the shoppers in the centre.
 The Mall Company also put 'Ask Me' points in the centre, so that shoppers could ask members of staff directions and other information.
 In March 2010, the shopping centre was acquired by Aviva Investors for £87 million. and subsequently, in September 2010, The Mall was rebranded under its original name St George's Shopping Centre.

 The centre was again sold in 2015.
 This time for £73 million to IRAF UK Dragon.

 In 2016, the Fishergate entrance to the shopping centre was refurbished, as well as the corridors leading from the Fishergate and Lune Street entrances to the central rotunda.

 In 2019, the Lune Street entrance and corridor were closed due to most of the shop units being vacant.
 Despite the corridor only being refurbished 3 years earlier, it was removed and a Matalan store now takes its place.

 IRAF UK Dragon went into administration in 2021 and the centre was sold to the Adhan Group.